 God is gracious.
 He provided a Redeemer.

-This is the good news: in love, God sent His Son into the world not to bring condemnation but salvation (John 3:16-17).
+This is the good news: in love, God sent his Son into the world not to bring condemnation but salvation (John 3:16-17).
 Jesus, both fully God and fully man, was born of a virgin by the Spirit of God, not from the corrupted seed of man.
-The Author of history entered into His story!
-He lived a perfect life of obedience to God, knowing no sin (1 Peter 2:22), was crucified, and rose again on the third day, defeating the power of death (Colossians 2:13-15).
-Jesus Christ laid down his life as our substitute to pay the price for the sins of those who would believe upon Him (Romans 5:8-10)!
+He lived a perfect life of obedience to God, knowing no sin (1 Peter 2:22) and fulfilling the law in our place, yet was crucified.
+Jesus Christ laid down his life as our substitute to atone for the sins of those who would believe upon him (Romans 5:8-10)!
 “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (1 Corinthians 5:21).

-Jesus is the Way.
-We must repent.
+Jesus is Lord.
+We must repent and believe.